asyncapi/website/pages/blog/asyncapi-ambassador-program.md

 ## How does the program work?

-Like any other management issue related to the initiative, the Ambassador Program is approached as a transparent system, where diversity, inclusiveness, and integration are key concepts that are wanted to be materialized in the program.
+The Ambassador Program is a transparent system, just like any other management issue related to the initiative.
+Its success relies on diversity, inclusiveness, and integration.
+The goal is to materialize these concepts within the program.

 <p align="center">
   <img src="https://media.giphy.com/media/eEh1lwAYtnmwDWSirZ/giphy.gif" alt="heart&brain" />